Online Joint Topology Identification and Signal Estimation from Streams with Missing Data: Model and Problem Formulation

 where \begin{myitemize} \myitem \cmt{Least squares loss function}the first term in the cost function is the least-squares loss, and \myitem \cmt{Sparsity promoting regularization function}the second term is a group sparsity-promoting regularization function defined as

 where $\bm a_{n,n'}^{(t)}$ has the same structure as \eqref{eq:def-an} with time-varying VAR parameters.
-The regularization function $\Omega$ promotes sparse edges in the causality graphs. \myitem \cmt{Parameter $\lambda$}The parameter $\lambda$ is a user-defined constant that controls the sparsity in the edges of the graph. \myitem \cmt{Budget on the path length}The constraint \eqref{eq:batch_constraint} restricts the amount of variation in the VAR parameters, and is necessary for the problem to have a meaningful solution (otherwise it would be very ill-posed). \end{myitemize} In this work, we consider that some data values will be missing (for reasons already stated in the introduction), and the observed values will be affected by measurement noise.
+The regularization function $\Omega$ promotes sparse edges in the causality graphs. \myitem \cmt{Parameter $\lambda$}The parameter $\lambda$ is a user-defined constant that controls the sparsity in the edges of the graph. \myitem \cmt{Budget on the path length}The constraint \eqref{eq:batch_constraint} restricts the amount of variation in the VAR parameters, and is necessary for the problem to have a meaningful solution (otherwise it would be ill-posed\nextver{avoid ill-conditioning}). \end{myitemize}

-\cmt{online problem statement with missing values}To formulate the problem of estimating the causality graphs with missing values and noise in the observation vector, consider a subset of $\mathcal V$ where the signal is observed, given by $\mathcal M_t \subseteq \mathcal V$. \cmt{Modelling missing values with Bernoulli random variable}The (random) pattern of missing values is collected in the masking vector $\bm m[t] \in \mathbb{R}^N$ where $m_n[t], n=1,\ldots, N$, are i.i.d.
-Bernoulli random variables taking value 1 with probability $\rho$ and zero with probability $1-\rho$.
-Let $\tbm y[t]$ be the observation obtained at time $t$, given by
+\cmt{online problem statement with missing values}To formulate the problem of estimating the causality graphs when observations are affected by noise and some values are missing, consider a subset of $\mathcal V$ where the signal is observed, given by $\mathcal M_t \subseteq \mathcal V$. \cmt{Modelling missing values with Bernoulli random variable}The (random) pattern of missing values is collected in the masking vector $\bm m[t] \in \mathbb{R}^N$ where $m_n[t], n=1,\ldots, N$, are i.i.d.
+Bernoulli random variables taking value 1 with probability $\rho$ and 0 with probability $1-\rho$.
+Let $\tbm y[t]$ be the observation obtained at time $t$, given by: where $\odot$ denotes element-wise product, and $\bm \epsilon[t]$ is the observation noise vector.